 We also discuss with each client the implications of the client=s status for his or her family members.
 Immediate family members can usually accompany the client to the United States, and can sometimes receive employment authorization.

 Many immigration categories have annual quotas that affect citizens of various countries in different ways, because of annual per-country limits.
 A list of the backlogged dates can be found in the Visa Bulletin put out each month by the Department of State.
 It is vital for each client to understand how these quotas affect their case.
 This upfront discussion may influence the choice of application category.
 Many law firms neglect this initial strategy planning; we believe it is irresponsible to begin work on an employment-sponsored case without a full discussion of the implications for the client and their family.

 Frequent types of employment-sponsored immigration include the following:

 Permanent Residence Through Employment

-For individuals who have worked as an executive or manager for a multinational corporation, and intend to work in a similar capacity in the United States.
+This category is for those who have worked as an executive or manager for a multinational corporation overseas, and intend to work in a similar capacity in the United States.

 All EB-1 application packages require numerous reference letters from the applicant’s peers.
 We assist our clients by drafting, reviewing and editing the peer letters on our clients’ behalf.